Pressio/pressio/docs/pages/getstarted/build_and_install.md

 @endcode
 </li>

-Note that this step does **not** build anything because `pressio` is header-only, but only processes the cmake arguments and copies the pressio headers to the install prefix `<where-you-cloned-pressio>/install`.
+*Note that this step does **not** build anything because `pressio` is header-only, but only processes the cmake arguments and copies the pressio headers to the install prefix* `<where-you-cloned-pressio>/install`.<br/>
-If you want, you can inspect the file `<where-you-cloned-pressio>/install/presssio_cmake_config.h` which contains the cmake variables defined.
+If you want, inspect the file `<where-you-cloned-pressio>/install/presssio_cmake_config.h` which contains the cmake variables configuration.

-We also remark that during the step above pressio does not need to know if and where a target TPL exists in your system.
+We also remark that during the configuration step above pressio does not need to know where a target TPL exists in your system.
-Above you are simply telling Pressio that you have a certain TPL and want to enable the corresponding code in pressio for later use.
+In the configuration step above, you are simply telling Pressio that you have a certain TPL and want to enable the corresponding code in pressio.
-Those TPLs will be needed when you build any code that *uses* pressio.
+The TPLs will be needed at linking stage when you build *your* code that *uses* pressio.

-<li> When building your application, you point to the installed headers
+<li> When building your application to use pressio, you just have to point to
-and include the `pressio` header `pressio.hpp`, for example as:
+the installation directory `<where-you-cloned-pressio>/install` with the installed pressio headers, and you can access all pressio functionalities via the C++ include `#include<pressio.hpp>`:
 @m_class{m-code-figure}

 @code{.cpp}